What is Wheelchair curling?

 Wheelchair curling is an adaptation of curling for athletes with a disability affecting their lower limbs or gait.
 Teams of two women and two men play with the same stones and on the same ice as non-disabled curling.

 Wheelchair curling had its debut at the Torino 2006 Paralympic Winter Games.
 The sport is now practiced in 24 countries and governed by the World Curling Federation (WCF).

-Wheelchair curling is played similarly as able-bodied curling using the same rocks and on the same ice, although the rocks are thrown from a stationary wheelchair and there is no sweeping.
-Each team must be comprised of male and female players.
+Wheelchair curling is played similarly as non-disabled curling using the same rocks and on the same ice, although the rocks are thrown from a stationary wheelchair and there is no sweeping.
+Each team must be comprised of two male and two female players.

 For more information on Wheelchair curling visit the World Curling Federation.